0p3r4t0r/CV_Templates/easyCV/README.md

     \subsection{SubSection Title}{Dates/Location of Work}
     *Specific job information*
-    What were your duties, what skills have you acquired as a result of your work
+    What were your duties, and what skills have you acquired as a result of your work?

     \end{main}